ooni/spec/nettests/ts-017-web-connectivity.md

   S9 --> [*]
 ```

-Instead, the following diagram illustrates what happens for `https` URLs:
+Instead, the following diagram illustrates what happens for `https://` like URLs:

 ```mermaid
 stateDiagram-v2